thomaswp/playn-xna/README.md

 Quick Setup
 -----------

 For a quick demonstration of PlayN-XNA, clone this project and open PlayNXNA.sln.
 Most of the PlayN sample projects are included as XNA games.
 Choose a project and run it to see the XNA implementation.
+Note that it may take a minute or two to build all of the projects, so be patient.

 Using PlayN-XNA in Your Own Project
 -----------------------------------